dlebansais/Wrist/Doc/errors.md

 *Invalid width.*

-A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.
+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or a dynamic property to enable the control/panel.

 In this case, the specified width is invalid.